When I was dancing naked in the shower to Weird Al Yankovic’s “Word Crimes” earlier today, it brought a lot of thoughts to mind.

 First, it was damn fun, but that’s obvious, no?

-Second, I realized my husband + I are really weird.
+Second, I realized I am really weird.

 Third, I imagined that things like this are what most people probably DON’T know about each other (well, now you do).